Terracina: Middle Ages

 Terracina is mentioned in the history of the Gothic War, and Theodoric is said to have had a palace here.
 It was sacked in 409 and 595.
-After the Lombards had conquered part of Italy in the late 6th century, Terracina remained an important military stronghold of the Eastern Roman Empire, and later became part of the Duchy of Naples.
+After the Lombards had conquered part of Italy in the late 6th century, Terracina remained an important military stronghold of the Byzantine Empire, and later became part of the Duchy of Naples.
 It was one of the northernmost outposts of Byzantine authority in the south.
 A monument bearing the name of Duke George of Naples stood there at the turn of the 20th century.

 In 872, Pope John VIII brought it under the domination of the Holy See.
 However, after the crisis of papal authority in the following century, Terracina came to be ruled by local or Roman families (like that of Crescenzi, who built a massive castle, or the Frangipani, who occupied it from 1153 to 1202).
 In 1088 it was the seat of the first conclave held outside Rome.
 In the 11th and 12th centuries Terracina had a notable spurt of growth, and two new suburbs were built next to the two walled gates of Porta Maggio ("Cipollata"), Porta Albina, Porta St. Gregory and Porta Romana.
 A free commune was also instituted.
 In 1217 Pope Honorius III united its diocese to those of Sezze and Priverno.

 The 1357 Costituzioni Egiziane ("Egyptian Constitutions") marked the beginning of a stronger papal authority, which however did not impede the growth of the king of Naples's influence, nor did it stop the city's internal struggles.